Tonyhaoyu/DH110-TonyXiong/README.md

 ## Design statement
 Hawaii is a state that is booming with tourism.
 While visitors come thousands of miles to the Aloha state, most of them know very little about where to visit and what events to attend to optimize their experience.
 I hope that this feature could attract more tourists to Hawaii, which would result in both social and economic imporovements for the state.
 It is also a great way for Hawaii to introduce its own culture to people around the world.

-## Competitor analysis
+## Product analysis
 To better understand the functionality and flow of Hawaii's state website, I conducted a heuristics evaluation on the Division of Boating and Ocean Recreation and the Department of Human Resources Development.
 I used Nielsen Norman's 10 principles of heuristics to identify the strengths and weaknesses of the website and its features.
 I discovered that even though Hawaii's state website is old-fashioned in its style, it does not sacrifice too much intuitiveness and has the right pieces in place for a makeover.

 Read more here: https://github.com/Tonyhaoyu/DH110-TonyXiong/tree/main/heuristics#readme

+## User research
-In addition to heuristics, I also conducted user research, in which the participant followed my instructions to navigate around the webpage for Hawaii's Division of Boating and Ocean Recreation.
+I conducted user research, in which the participant followed my instructions to navigate around the webpage for Hawaii's Division of Boating and Ocean Recreation.
 I documented the event by screen recording via Zoom.
 I discovered that even though Hawaii's state website has a clear menu bar, the subsections are confusing for the user to navigate around and find information.
 The priority of features is also mixed up, which makes the website lack focus.

 Read more here: https://github.com/Tonyhaoyu/DH110-TonyXiong/tree/main/assignment02#readme

-## User research
 In order to better understand user behavior, I conducted a contextual inquiry, combining observation with an interview.
 I asked the participant to introduce me to two websites he frequents and the actions he makes using these websites.
 I recorded both the interview and the observation study.
 The contextual was helpful in identifying users' needs for the design of the Smart Trip feature.

 Read more here: https://github.com/Tonyhaoyu/DH110-TonyXiong/tree/main/assignment03#readme